ashwinkumar12345/for-elasticsearch-docs/docs/sql/aggregations.md

 :--- | :---
 M | 101 |

-Here is another example for using alias in HAVING condition.
-Note that if an identifier is ambiguous, for example present both as a select alias and an index field, preference is alias.
-This means the identifier will be replaced by expression aliased in SELECT clause:
+Here's another example for using an alias in a `HAVING` condition.

 ```sql
 SELECT gender, sum(age) AS s